tomasperezv/node-trello-github/README.md

 node-trello-github
 ==================

-Update status from a trello dashboard and store it as issues in a github repository.
+Read tasks from a trello dashboard and store them as issues in a github repository, updating state changes.